telerik/reporting-docs/knowledge-base/reporting-rest-service-authorization.md

 ## Solution

-By design, the ReportsController methods are internally authorized except the requests for available document formats ([GET /api/reports/formats]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-api-reference/general-api/get-available-document-formats%})) and for resources.
+By design, the ReportsController methods are internally authorized except the requests for resources.
 The formats request is used only for test purposes and all resources are generated with unique random IDs.

-When authorization attribute is set to the entire ReportsController, the methods not requiring authentication by default will be overridden and would require authorization token that is not sent by the viewer when requesting formats or resources.
+When the authorization attribute is set to the entire ReportsController, the methods not requiring authentication by default will be overridden and will require an authorization token that is not sent by the viewer when requesting formats or resources.

 Thus, we can suggest two possible approaches: